Valuation Semirings: Introduction

 Let $v$ be an $M$-valuation on $S$.
-We define $v$ to have $\min$-property, whenever $v(x) \neq v(y)$, then $v(x+y) = \min\{v(x),v(y)\}$ for any $x,y \in S$.
-Though this property holds for valuation maps on rings, this is not the case for semirings.
-Actually, we show that if $S_v$ is a $V$-semiring with respect to the triple $(K,v,M)$, where $K$ is a semifield and $v$ is a surjective map, then the following statements are equivalent:
+We define $v$ to have $\min$-\emph{property}, whenever $v(x) \neq v(y)$, then $v(x+y) = \min\{v(x),v(y)\}$ for any $x,y \in S$.
+Though this property holds for valuation maps on rings, this is not the case for semirings (Check Remark \ref{min-property}).
+We say ``$T$ is a $V$-semiring with respect to the triple $(S,v,M)$'', if $T$ is a semiring and there exists an $M$-valuation $v$ on $S$ such that the semiring $S$ contains $T$ as a subsemiring and $T=S_v = \{s\in S : v(s)\geq 0 \} $ (Definition \ref{Vsemiring}).
+Actually in Corollary \ref{subtractive2}, we show that if $T$ is a $V$-semiring with respect to the triple $(K,v,M)$, where $K$ is a semifield and $v$ is a surjective map, then the following statements are equivalent:

 \begin{enumerate}

 \item The valuation map $v$ has the $\min$-property;